 SteelJaw, in cassette mode, can be stored in the chest compartment of Broadcast or in a clear case included with the set.
 I never had SteelJaw as a child, so it was cool to check this guy out for the first time.
 It amazes me how many different styles of transformation they got out of something the size of a microcasette.
 SteelJaw transforms into a lion, with parts of the legs being metal.
 Two gold weapons attach to either side of SteelJaw.

 Broadcast is made almost entirely out of plastic, save for the metal connector joints in the hips.
 He has a very different feel from other transformers of that era.
+We offer all our readers to use free ero chats to communicate with woman online.
+Go to Lucky Crush porn chat and look at naked girls through a webcam.
 Before he was part of the Transformers mythos, Broadcast was simply known as Radio Casette Robo Sound Warrior Microchange 21, a transforming AM radio that really worked.
 When Hasbro brought him over, they sealed up the battery housing, removed the electronics, and released him as Blaster.

 |Posted 26 May, 2006 - 07:11 by JoshB|